 - Deadline At the end of the 1st cycle.
-No internal transfers will be made after 1 complete cycle. - Student must have participated in the freshman Exploratory Shop. - Student must be passing Shop and Related. - Student must be on a Wait List for the particular Chapter 74 Program he or she wish to transfer into. - Student write a brief statement on why he/she wants to transfer. - Parental Permission Form completed before process begins.
+No internal transfers will be made after 1 complete cycle. - Student must have participated in the freshman Exploratory Shop or a mini-exploratory in grade 10. - · Student must be passing Shop and Related. - Student must be on a Wait List for the particular Chapter 74 Program he or she wish to transfer into. - Student write a brief statement on why he/she wants to transfer. - Parental Permission Form completed before process begins.